euroargodev/argopy/docs/contributing.rst

 From the ArgoFloat class
 ------------------------

-This section is for those who which to make a third-product accessible through the :class:`argopy.ArgoFloat` store.
+This section is for those who wish to make a third-party product accessible through the :class:`argopy.ArgoFloat` store.

 Official Argo data are accessible through: